luka57lee/patent_view/SETUP.md

 [Docker](https://docs.docker.com/get-docker/) Install.

-- starts the containers in the background and leaves them running : `docker-compose up -d`
+- starts the containers in the background and leaves them running : `docker-compose up`
 - Stops containers and removes containers, networks, volumes, and images : `docker-compose down`